 I’m Buddy the Elf when it comes to winter.
 I still shriek sounds of joy at the first snowfall (and every snowfall thereafter).
 Breathing in the crisp, cold air makes my lungs feel alive.
 And hikes along the snow-covered banks of the Mississippi etch permanent smile lines into my face.
-But sometimes, even a good streak of grey days can leave me feeling blue (and leave Hallie feeling like a caged animal).
+But sometimes, even a good streak of grey days can leave me feeling blue and leave Hallie feeling like a caged animal, craving a Sunshine Smoothie.

 So, every morning when I remember, which isn’t every morning, I pop a ray of sunshine—2000 IUs of Vitamin D3.
 She pops a Flinstone tablet.
 Literal VitD.
 And about once a week, if not more, Hal and I drink a glass of sunshine.
 Figurative VitD.
 It mostly just makes us happy.